FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 Make sure that the application declares any dependent requirements in a requirements.txt or equivalent statement so that they can be referenced in a startup script.
 Specify the startup script in a managed instance group template, and use an autoscaling policy.

 Use containers instead of VMs, and use a GKE autoscaling deployment.
+(Correct!
+Treating each app as one or more stateless processes means externalizing state to a separate database service.
+This allows for more concurrent processing.)

 7.
 Cymbal Direct's employees will use Google Workspace.
 Your current on-premises network cannot meet the requirements to connect to Google's public infrastructure.
 What should you do?